by Texas Homesteader

 While the oven (and the skillet) were preheating I mixed the dry ingredients in a small bowl.
 In another bowl I mixed the milk, egg and vegetable oil until blended.

 Now I pulled the hot skillet from the oven and greased the bottom of the skillet with unsalted butter.
-Again, this is to assure that buttery crisp crust that we love so much!
+This is to assure that buttery crisp crust that we love so much!

 As a side note – look at that beautiful pitch-black flawless cast iron surface.
 It’s had over 75 years of TLC and it holds many more years than that in its future! (sigh….)
 Oops, off track again…